-The WCCTV 4G IR Speed Dome is ideal for rapid deployment combining both live and recorded footage, accessed via mobile technologies such as 4G or Wi-Fi.
+The WCCTV 4G IR Speed Dome is ideal for rapid deployment, combining live and recorded footage, accessed via 4G or Wi-Fi.

 With remote access to a full 360° pan, tilt and zoom camera, operators have the ability to successfully monitor all areas of the station concourse during redevelopments and/or peak times.

-WCCTV were able to install the 4G IR Speed Dome onto existing passenger information systems, taking power from the mains supply, which then links back to the Three Bridges Rail Operating Centre (ROC).
+WCCTV installed the 4G IR Speed Dome onto existing passenger information systems, taking power from the mains supply, which then links back to the Three Bridges Rail Operating Centre (ROC).

 As well as being viewed at the ROC, station staff can access the camera’s live and recorded video by logging in via iPads and iPhones using the WCCTV software.